aws-samples/audio-conversation-summary-with-hugging-face-and-transcribe/README.md

 ## How can this Project be used?

 This project provides Infrastructure-as-Code (IaC) scripts based on AWS CDK written in python language.
 This can be used to deploy all resources to a specified account and region and allows to test the application only within a few minutes.
 If you haven't used CDK before checkout the AWS developer guide https://docs.aws.amazon.com/cdk/v2/guide/home.html and make sure to install the CDK library and toolkit.
-A clear set of guidelines for deploying the stack are provided below under **How to deploy the CDK Stack (Mac OS) ?**
+A clear set of guidelines for deploying the stack are provided below under **How to deploy the CDK Stack ?**

 ### How to setup your Coding Environment?